This article has been reviewed by tax expert Erica Gellerman, CPA.

 According to the IRS, the maximum credit a small business can claim is a percentage of the premiums the employer paid during the tax year for their employees’ health insurance coverage provided through the Small Business Health Options Program (SHOP) Marketplace.

 - 50% of premiums paid for small business employers

 - 35% of premiums paid for small tax-exempt employers

 There are strict eligibility requirements for who can claim this credit (more on that in the next section), but generally speaking, the smaller the employer, the larger the credit.
 What’s more, if you’re tax-exempt and have no taxable income, you may be eligible to receive the credit as a refund.

 Types of businesses that are eligible to file IRS form 8941 to claim the small business health care tax credit are partnerships, S-corporations, cooperatives, estates, trusts, and tax-exempt eligible small employers.

 In order to be eligible for the small business health care tax credit, you must meet the following three requirements:

 Note that a small business owner can only claim this tax credit for two consecutive years.
 If your small business does not owe tax during a year that you file, you can carry the credit back or forward to other tax years.
+If your business is tax-exempt, you may be eligible for a tax credit refund.
 Also, since the amount of the health insurance premium payments is more than the total credit, eligible small businesses can still claim a business expense deduction for the premiums in excess of the credit.